SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 the expression that follows them.

 ..
 TR: Does it make sense to call out the left-to-right grouping?

+   Probably obvious, but it doesn't hurt to call it out.

 The Swift Standard Library provides the following prefix operators: